railsuser2014/openobject-doc-book-en/source/book/3/3_8/journals.rst

 	If your accountant defines this control properly, non-accounting users are prevented from transferring payment from one bank to another, reducing your risks.

+..
+Copyright © Open Object Press.
+All rights reserved.

+..
+You may take electronic copy of this publication and distribute it if you don't
+.. change the content.
+You can also print a copy to be read by yourself only.

+..
+We have contracts with different publishers in different countries to sell and
+.. distribute paper or electronic based versions of this book (translated or not)
+.. in bookstores.
+This helps to distribute and promote the Open ERP product.
+It
+.. also helps us to create incentives to pay contributors and authors using author
+.. rights of these sales.

+..
+Due to this, grants to translate, modify or sell this book are strictly
+.. forbidden, unless Tiny SPRL (representing Open Object Presses) gives you a
+.. written authorisation for this.

+..
+Many of the designations used by manufacturers and suppliers to distinguish their
+.. products are claimed as trademarks.
+Where those designations appear in this book,
+.. and Open ERP Press was aware of a trademark claim, the designations have been
+.. printed in initial capitals.

+..
+While every precaution has been taken in the preparation of this book, the publisher
+.. and the authors assume no responsibility for errors or omissions, or for damages
+.. resulting from the use of the information contained herein.

+..
+Published by Open ERP Press, Grand Rosière, Belgium